Sabrina Erdely: Rolling Stone article: "The Catholic Church's Secret Sex-Crime Files"

 When Erdely was covering the Billy Doe story, her husband was a criminal prosecutor for the District Attorney of Philadelphia, which was overseeing the case.
 Rolling Stone editors said that it was not a conflict of interest because he was not personally involved in the prosecution.
-William Anthony Donohue at the Catholic League denounced "malicious distortions of the kind found in Erdely's diatribe."
+William Anthony Donohue at the Catholic League denounced "malicious distortions of the kind found in Erdely's diatribe".
 The conviction of one church employee has since been overturned, and a new trial ordered for the one remaining (the third church employee died in prison while appealing his conviction).

-Rolling Stone article: "The Rape of Petty Officer Blumer"

-"The Rape of Petty Officer Blumer" was published in Rolling Stone on February 14, 2013.
-The article denounced the military's handling of sexual assault cases, primarily through the story of Rebecca Blumer, a Navy petty officer (E-5) who claimed to have been slipped a date-rape drug and then sexually assaulted by three Army soldiers.